Immunisation includes several vaccines children and adults routinely have to protect against infections.

 It’s safe for you to be in contact with other people who've had live vaccines as injections.
 But there is a very small risk from people who’ve had live vaccines taken by mouth (oral vaccines such as tablets or capsules).

 Avoid contact with anyone who has recently had the oral typhoid vaccine.
 The typhoid vaccine is available as an injection or capsule.
 People in the UK would only have this vaccine if they plan to travel abroad to certain countries.
-And most people in the UK have the typhoid vaccine as an injection, rather than a capsule.

 There is usually no risk to you from any child who has had vaccines as part of the national immunisation programme.
 This applies to most childhood vaccines in the UK including: